 Pineapple Cake Recipe Notes

-Pineapple in the frosting – When you mix up your frosting, DRAIN the pineapple tidbits very well.
+- Pineapple in the frosting – When you mix up your frosting, DRAIN the pineapple tidbits very well.
 This will save your end result from becoming runny.
-Any garnishes, I suggest pineapple and maraschino cherries, should be drained well too!
+For any garnishes, I suggest pineapple and maraschino cherries, which should be drained well too!

 Your super sweet refreshing cake will need to be refrigerated.
 Even if you’re using a cake pan with a top, you’ll want to cover your cake with cling wrap to prevent drying.
 It’ll also help prevent your cake from absorbing other fridge odors.

-This insanely delicious cake gets better over time.
+- Make-Ahead Tips: This insanely delicious cake gets better over time.
 I know, hard to believe!
-If you’re making ahead, simply let it cool and then wrap to prepare for storage.
+If you’re making it ahead, simply let it cool and then wrap it to prepare for storage.
 Freeze or refrigerate as needed and whip up the icing when the time comes.

 More Fruit Cake Recipes